 Video Tutorials For Different Styles And Cuts

 Hairdresser Emma from Hair On Demand has created tutorial videos for each popular style, covering everything from how to cut fringes to how to shave heads.
 The light-hearted videos are done with her own kids at her house, making it much more relatable and a little less daunting - as it doesn't feel like you're a complete novice trying to copy a professional!

 The BBC have released their take on the salon situation with: 'Coronavirus: How to cut your own hair in lockdown'.
-They say that we should acknowledge that most people won't be looking their best during lockdown - and that's okay!
-But, if you would like to give yourself a hair makeover, Radio 1 Newsbeat has got you covered.
+While lockdown has now eased in most areas, it's still full of useful tips. if you would like to give yourself a hair makeover, Radio 1 Newsbeat has got you covered.
 They cover long hairstyles, short hairstyles, curly hairstyles and grown out fringes - so they've got everything you need if you're simply looking for an easy to follow and reliable tutorial on managing the kids' mops during this time.